 Brand new Joy-Cons for the Nintendo Switch

-This package contains both the right and left Joy-Con controller.
+This package contains both the right and left Joy-Con controllers.
 It also features two Joy-Con straps for undocked play.
 The battery life lasts up to 20 hours, so you'll have plenty of time during gaming sessions.
 They feature rumble, amiibo support, and motion controls to enhance your gaming experience.